 Will my start date and registration dates be affected by COVID-19?

-At this time, we have not made any changes to our registration dates and start dates for the 2020-2021 service year.
-We will continue to work closely with local officials and school districts and monitor the COVID-19 situation and will communicate any changes to our incoming AmeriCorps members as soon as possible.
+We will continue to work closely with local officials and school districts and monitor the COVID-19 situation and will communicate any changes to our incoming AmeriCorps members for the 2021-2022 corps year as soon as possible.